About Our Apple Orchard

-Our apples are produced completely free of synthetic chemicals and are available as pick-your-own (Saturdays only for 2019) or pre-picked.
+Our apples are produced completely free of synthetic chemicals and are available as pick-your-own (Saturdays and Sundays only for 2021) or pre-picked.
 We have over 30 varieties of apples either in production or coming into production and they range from beloved heritage varieties such as Duchess of Oldenburg to the ever popular Honeycrisp.

 LATE AUGUST/EARLY SEPTEMBER

 Duchess of Oldenburg (not available in 2021) – 1800’s Russian variety.
 Superb pie apple.
 Limited quantities although we’ve replanted more!

 Viking – Very aromatic, tart apple.
 Excellent fresh eating or cooking.
 Dark red skin with white flesh.

 Beacon (not available in 2021) – Tart, firm apple very suitable for fresh eating or baking.
 Beautiful dark red apple.
 Cross between a Wealthy and Malinda.
 One of the first releases of the University of Minnesota.

 Wealthy – Wonderfully crisp, juicy, refreshing.
 Excellent fresh eating or sauce.
 Originated in 1868 and was the first apple to thrive in Minnesota after years of trials by a determined private citizen!
 Became a cornerstone of the University of Minnesota’s breeding program.